Living in Thailand with Kids: Real Costs & Family Life (2026)

 The Elite Visa, depending on the package you choose, allows you to stay in Thailand for 5, 10, or 20 years.
 It’s very expensive, but for us, it was worth it to avoid the constant visa runs with a toddler and visits to the immigration office.

-Meanwhile, Thailand has introduced a Digital Nomad Visa, officially known as the Long-Term Resident (LTR) visa.
-This visa allows you to stay in the country for up to 10 years at a very low cost and allows you to apply for a work permit.
-You can find more information about the visa on the official website.
+Meanwhile, Thailand has introduced a Digital Nomad Visa.
+This visa allows you to stay in the country for up to 5 years at a very low cost.
+Here’s the official government website with info on the DTV.

 Another affordable option for moving to Thailand is to apply for the ED visa (Non-Immigrant ED Visa) for your children.
 This is possible at international schools that are licensed for this.
 It also provides options for parents to obtain a visa to stay with their children who are studying in Thailand (one parent can get a guardian visa per child).
 Here’s the official info on the ED Visa.